 Most of their families that aren't poor have a car, but only one.

-but often have one for convenience.
-A rural family needs one, usually
+car, but often have one for convenience.
+A rural family needs one,

 Without embedded computers, cars must be warmed up for a few minutes in cold weather.
 The engine will die if it is put it in gear too soon.
 This applies to most other types of vehicles as well.

-off and land vertically.
-They fit into a garage because they don't have
+land vertically.
+They fit into a garage because they don't have wings

-wings (or the wings retract).
-They are great for trips of up to 3 hours
+(or the wings retract).
+They are great for trips of up to 3 hours at